refinedev/refine/documentation/docs/ui-integrations/chakra-ui/introduction/index.md

 You can automatically generate views for your resources using `@refinedev/inferencer`.
 Inferencer exports the `ChakraListInferencer`, `ChakraShowInferencer`, `ChakraEditInferencer`, `ChakraCreateInferencer` components and finally the `ChakraInferencer` component, which combines all in one place.

-To learn more about Inferencer, please refer to the [Material UI Inferencer](/docs/ui-integrations/chakra-ui/components/inferencer) docs.
+To learn more about Inferencer, please refer to the [Chakra UI Inferencer](/docs/ui-integrations/chakra-ui/components/inferencer) docs.